 The codes are assigned based on documentation in the patient's chart and are used by hospitals for billing purposes.
 The hospital can code up to 99 diagnoses and 99 procedures for each patient record.
-The state is requiring us to submit ICD-10-CM data on each patient but has limited the number of diagnoses and procedures to the first 25 diagnoses codes and the first 25 procedure codes.
+The state is requiring us to submit ICD-10-CM / CPT data on each outpatient receiving surgical or radiological services but has limited the number of diagnoses and procedures to the first 25 diagnoses codes and the first 25 procedure codes.
 As a result, the data sent by us does meet state requirements but cannot reflect all the codes an individual patient's record may have been assigned.
-This means also that true total volumes may not be represented by the state's data file, which therefore make percentage calculations inaccurate (i.e. mortality percentages for any given diagnosis or procedure, percentage of patients in each severity of illness category).
-It would be obvious; therefore, those sicker patients (more diagnoses and procedures) are less accurately reflected by the 837 format.
-It then stands to reason that hospitals, which treat sicker patients, are likewise less accurately reflected.